uscore2/uscore2.github.io/_posts/2019-05-17-global-platform-for-disaster-risk-reduction.md

 Kathy Oldham presented the Uscore2 Project on the IGNITE stage on 17 May 2019, further details can be found here:

 [https://www.unisdr.org/conference/2019/globalplatform/programme/ignite-stage/view?id=1074](https://www.unisdr.org/conference/2019/globalplatform/programme/ignite-stage/view?id=1074)

+Cost-effective approaches that assist cities to help one another, to develop new perspectives and find different ways of addressing disaster risk and to share best practice, are increasingly important.
+Peer reviews, where two cities from different countries can work together to explore and examine local civil protection mechanisms, offer an independent and transparent way of doing this.
+This presentation will offer a way for cities to make progress towards achieving the global ambition for every city to have a resilience strategy in place.
+Participants will be able to take their learning from this session to arrange a peer review of disaster risk reduction in their own home cities.